Proposal Ideas: How to Propose

 Make A Weekend Of It

-Plan a weekend of falling in love all over again.
+Planning a weekend of falling in love all over again is one of the most romantic proposal ideas on our list.
 A cosy cottage get-away works as well as a whirlwind mini-break, just spend the weekend gazing into each other’s eyes before asking her to spend her life with you.

 A Romantic Treasure Hunt